xmindata/Titanic/README.md

 During the Titanic disaster, who is the lucky one, which feature(s) may lead to higher survival rate?

-The data is from Kaggle competetion, with **"train.csv"** and **"test.csv"**.
+The dataset is downloaded from Kaggle competetion, with **"train.csv"** and **"test.csv"**.

-First I did exploratory data analysis for the training data, as shown in **EDA_Titanic.ipynb**, then in order to make the prediction, in **Titanic_ML.ipynb**, I used Decisiontree, randomForest, and svc to make the prediction.
+First I did exploratory data analysis for the training data, as shown in **EDA_Titanic.ipynb**, then in order to user machine learning to make the prediction of the survival, in **Titanic_ML.ipynb**, I used Decisiontree, randomForest, and svc to make the prediction.

 ## Prediction files##
 my_solution_one.csv: Decisiontree